nicklockwood/SwiftFormat/README.md

 *Q. Does SwiftFormat support Swift 3?*

 > A. Probably.
-I've only tested it with Swift 2.3 code, but the differences from a formatting perspective should be minimal.
+I've fixed some specific issues with Swift 3, but I've only tested it extensively with Swift 2.3 code.

 *Q. Can I compile it with Swift 3?*